American Cancer Society

 - Website: http://www.cancer.org

-Under this grant, ACS will convene experts and stakeholders, including researchers, health care providers, anti-tobacco advocacy and grassroots organizations, and policymakers to review a broad set of strategies related to ENDS and other alternative nicotine delivery systems for New York State.
-Specifically, the convening will address the ENDS-related research to date and what additional research is needed; how different cultural groups or geographies view ENDS and which interventions could be tailored to reflect these views; how to possibly promote ENDS use to long-term adult smokers as a harm reduction strategy and, at the same time, discourage use in adolescents; how to adapt anti-cigarette smoking policies and strategies to address the use of ENDS among youth; and how vape shops and other e-cigarette vendors should be regulated.
-A white paper will be developed with recommendations to be shared with advocacy groups and the State and help spur appropriate policy actions and interventions.
+Under this grant, ACS convened experts and stakeholders, including researchers, health care providers, anti-tobacco advocacy and grassroots organizations, and policymakers to review a broad set of strategies related to ENDS and other alternative nicotine delivery systems for New York State.
+Specifically, the convening addressed the ENDS-related research to date and what additional research is needed; how different cultural groups or geographies view ENDS and which interventions could be tailored to reflect these views; how to possibly promote ENDS use to long-term adult smokers as a harm reduction strategy and, at the same time, discourage use in adolescents; how to adapt anti-cigarette smoking policies and strategies to address the use of ENDS among youth; and how vape shops and other e-cigarette vendors should be regulated.
+A white paper was developed with recommendations and was shared with advocacy groups and the State to help spur appropriate policy actions and interventions.

 Read the white paper, prepared by the New York State Public Health Association, "Policy Recommendations to Address Electronic Nicotine Delivery Systems (ENDS) in New York State."